With certified components by Red Hat and ISI partners, it's based on a 'powerful Open Source technology that includes a broad equal system.

 More speed, more efficiency and more motivation are the main components from this application.
-This application is able to build, deploy and scale as fast as you know it.
+Able to build, deploy and scale as fast as you know it.

 This way you can...